v3xlabs/permissio/README.md

 ### hasPermission

-Gathering wether permissiondata contains a certain permission is as easy as follows:
+Gathering whether permissiondata contains a certain permission is as easy as follows:

 ```ts
 hasPermission(steve, Permissions.USER_CREATE);